sxyu/sdf/README.md

 In practice, we trace 3 rays along different axes and take the majority sign to decrease the likelihood of this occurring.

 ### Python
-To install Python binding, use `pip install .`
+To install Python binding, use `pip install pysdf`, or `pip install .` after cloning the repo.
 Note the Python package name is `pysdf`.
 Usage example:
 ```python